ticofab/ticofab.github.io/_posts/2018-08-10-akka-http-websocket-example.md

 examples I could find were mostly about building a chat and therefore with a broader focus.
 Here is my simpler example.

 * Each Websocket connection gets assigned to an new actor
-* This actor will reply with `"Hallo " + s` when receiving a string message
+* This actor will reply with `"Hello " + s + "!"` when receiving a String message
-* This actor will pipe down to the client any `int` value it receives.
+* This actor will pipe down to the client any Int value it receives.

 As described in the [Server Side Websocket Support](https://doc.akka.io/docs/akka-http/current/server-side/Websocket-support.html) page of Akka Http, a Websocket connection is modelled as a Flow that ingests messages and returns messages.